jotavare/latex-preview-container/README.md

 - [ ] Create a smaller and optimized Docker image with minimal tools for LaTeX, to build and preview PDF files.
 - [ ] Include new extensions in the `devcontainer.json` to enhance the workflow, such as grammar check, code formatting, Copilot, dark mode, etc.
 - [ ] Explore the [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop/wiki) extension wiki to provide more features and utilities to the devcontainer.

-## CONTRIBUTING

-This repository is finished and not open to changes.

-## LICENSE

-This project is available under the MIT License.
-For further details, please refer to the [LICENSE](https://github.com/jotavare/latex-preview-container/blob/main/LICENSE) file.